filipnet/haos-uv-index-card/README.md

 For more information and detailed recommendations, refer to the official WHO guidelines:
 [WHO UV Protection Guidelines](https://www.who.int/news-room/questions-and-answers/item/radiation-the-ultraviolet-(uv)-index)

+## Notification Automation

+Optionally, you can enable notifications to receive alerts when the UV Index reaches certain thresholds.
+An example automation file, `automation-notification.yml`, is provided in the root of this repository.
+This automation can be imported into Home Assistant and customized to send notifications (e.g., to your mobile device) when the UV Index becomes high or extreme.

+**How to use:**
+1. Copy `automation-notification.yml` to your Home Assistant configuration directory.
+2. In Home Assistant, go to **Settings → Automations & Scenes → Automations**.
+3. Click **⋮ → Import Blueprint** and select the `automation-notification.yml` file.
+4. Adjust the notification targets and thresholds as needed.

 ## Contribution

 Contributions to enhance this project are welcome!
 If you have suggestions, improvements, or bug fixes, please open an issue or submit a pull request.